Letters from Lodi

 • This 20-acre vineyard located along Alpine Road, south of Highway 12 East and north of East Kettleman Lane, consists of own-rooted, classically head-trained Zinfandel dating back to 1904.
 The original vines are interplanted with more vigorous spur-pruned, vertical cordon vines planted mostly during the 1970s.

 • This block sits on possibly the single sandiest site in the entire Mokelumne River AVA, the closest thing to beach-like sands in Lodi.
 As such, it is the most “east-side” of Lodi’s east-side vineyards.

-• Owned and farmed by Harney Lane Winery, it produces a svelte, medium- to full-bodied style of Zinfandel with ringing notes of cherry/raspberry, floral and spiced tea scents, moderate tannin and consistent balancing acidity.
+• Owned and farmed by Harney Lane Winery, it produces a svelte, medium- to the full-bodied style of Zinfandel with ringing notes of cherry/raspberry, floral, and spiced tea scents, moderate tannin and consistent balancing acidity.

 Scottsdale Vineyard Zinfandel

 • Scottsdale Vineyard is a 2.5-acre, own-rooted, head trained Zinfandel block whose oldest vines date back to sometime in the early 1900s, with younger vines planted in the 1960s.
 It has been farmed over the past 15 years by Harney Lane Winery, which has owned it since 2013.